aloong-actions/.github/profile/README.md

 # Aloong Actions

-A collection of useful GitHub Actions for enhancing your development workflow.
+This organization is a collection of useful GitHub Actions for enhancing your development workflow.
 These actions are designed to improve security, automation, and team collaboration.

 ## Available Actions